Skip to content

 Access Management Integration

-IDToken is an Identity Provider — it proves who the user is and delivers verified identity claims.
+IDToken Seal is an Identity Provider — it proves who the user is and delivers verified identity claims.
 It does not manage roles, permissions, or access policies.
 This separation is by design: authentication and authorization are distinct concerns, and organizations already have access management infrastructure they want to keep.

 ConcernWho handles itWhat it answers